brainstormforce/wp-spectra/README.md

 * Fix: Table of Contents - Adding `uagb-toc-hide-heading` class to exclude heading from TOC list not working on front-end.
 * Fix: Container - Z-index were not applied on the frontend.
 * Fix: FAQ - Throwing an undefined style issue in console when html anchor is used.
+* Fix: Forms - Translation of select field text on frontend.

 ### 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 ###
 * Improvement: How to block - Option to disable step links.